Kmalathkar1296/embedding-notebook/README.md

-## L2-Memory.ipynb
+# L2-Memory.ipynb

+This repository explores the various memory types available in LangChain for building stateful and contextual conversational applications.
+Each memory type is designed to handle different scenarios, from simple chat history to complex, long-running conversations.

+---

-### ConversationalBufferMemory:
+### **ConversationalBufferMemory**
-Allows storing the message and the extract later using variables
+This is the simplest memory type, storing the complete conversation history in a buffer.
+It allows for easy access and extraction of past messages.
+* **Description:** Stores all messages and can be extracted later using variables.
-eg: conversation.predict(input="Hi, my name is Andrew")
+* **Example:** `conversation.predict(input="Hi, my name is Andrew")`

-### ConversationBufferWindowMemory
+### **ConversationBufferWindowMemory**
+This memory type is useful for managing long conversations by keeping a limited history.
-Keeps the list of intersation of conversation over time and extract only last k conversation from the list.
+* **Description:** Keeps a list of recent conversation interactions and extracts only the last **$k$** conversations from the list.

-### ConverserationTokenBufferMemory
+### **ConversationTokenBufferMemory**
+Similar to `ConversationBufferWindowMemory`, but it manages the buffer based on the number of tokens, which helps control costs and manage context window sizes.
-Keeps the buffer of recent interaction in memory and use length of tokens instead of number of last interaction.
+* **Description:** Keeps a buffer of recent interactions and uses the length of tokens instead of the number of last interactions.

-### ConversationSummaryMemory
+### **ConversationSummaryMemory**
+For very long conversations, this memory type summarizes the chat history to maintain context without exceeding token limits.
-Create summary of conversation over time.
+* **Description:** Creates a summary of the conversation over time.

-### Vector Data Memory
+### **Vector Data Memory**
+This advanced memory type stores conversation history in a vector database for efficient retrieval of the most relevant information.
-Stores conversation into vector database and retrieve the most relevant block of text
+* **Description:** Stores conversations into a vector database and retrieves the most relevant block of text.

-### Entity Memory
+### **Entity Memory**
+This specialized memory uses an LLM to identify and remember specific details about entities mentioned in a conversation.
-Using an LLM, it remembers the details about specific entity
+* **Description:** Uses an LLM to remember the details about a specific entity.

+---

+### **Combining Memory Types**
-We can use more than one more memory at a time.
-For example converstaion+entity -> recall individual
+It's possible to use more than one memory type at a time to create a more robust conversational experience.
+* For example, you can combine **`ConversationalBufferMemory`** with **`Entity Memory`** to recall individual facts while maintaining recent conversation context.